gerr135/wann/src/README.md

 So, considering all this, I will likely go with the Connector approach, at least with the mutable nets.
 Might try to do a fixed index approach with fixed nnets first, just to get the formulas verified..

+## NNet structure and organization
+Major points:
+NNet contains:
+    - list of Neurons, indexed by NeuronIndex
+    - list of layers, created/assigned by sort procedure
+  attributes:
+    - sorted: set to True by sort procedure.
+Add_Neuron methods should update layers too when sorted.

+Layer contains:
+    - list of neurons - needs also a way to access neuron info.
+Also wann.nets withs wann.layers so, to break up the cyclic deps layers contain list of Neuron_Accesses..
+    - (optional/optimization) transition matrix?

+Layers are constructed by NNet.
+NNet contains layers and neurons and operates on both.
+So, layers are passed neur'Access at creation/modification and operate on those.
+This gives layers access to neuron idx's as well as their input/optput connections.
+The values are stored in a global data rec - either external or owned by NNet.
+This rec is passed to neurons/layers to be updated as needed..

 ## NNet linear representation formats
 Two are envisioned: